selwynpolit/d9book/book/off_the_island.md

 last_modified_date: '2023-04-14'
 ---

-# Reaching out of Drupal
+# Getting off the Island (formerly Reaching out of Drupal)
 {: .no_toc .fw-500 }

 ## Table of contents